Przemysł II: Coronation

-The consent of Pope Boniface VIII wasn't necessary, because due to the earlier coronations Poland was already a Kingdom.
-Contemporary sources do not definitively confirm that Przemysł II and Archbishop obtained the approval of the Holy See for the coronation.
+The consent of Pope Boniface VIII wasn't necessary, because, due to the earlier coronations, Poland was already a Kingdom.
+Contemporary sources do not definitively confirm that Przemysł II and the Archbishop obtained the approval of the Holy See for the coronation.
 Only the Kronika oliwska and the Kronika zbrasławska stated that the coronation took place with such consent.

 If there was an explicit approval, it could influence the later effort of Władysław the Elbow-high to obtain the Pope's permission for his own coronation; the coronation in 1320 took however place in very different circumstances, because Władysław had a competitor to the throne in the person of King John of Bohemia and the Papacy was then strongly influenced by the French court.
-In 1295 the Papacy was an independent entity and the Polish episcopate could more calmly await the expected protests from Wenceslaus II.
+In 1295, the Papacy was an independent entity and the Polish episcopate could more calmly await the expected protests from Wenceslaus II.

-Regardless of whether Przemysł II has obtained the consent of the Pope or not, the legality of his coronation was not questioned by his contemporaries.
+Regardless of whether Przemysł II had obtained the consent of the Pope or not, the legality of his coronation was not questioned by his contemporaries.
 Even the Czech Kronika zbrasławska did not deny the royal title of the Duke of Greater Poland, although it called him King of Kalisz.
 Finally, Wenceslaus II restricted his actions only to diplomatic protests to both Przemysł II (where he tried to persuade him to give up the crown) and the Papal Curia.

 The coronation of Przemysł II gave rise to a dispute between historians about the extent of his kingdom.
-Stanisław Kutrzeba pointed that Przemysł II, in fact, was crowned King of Greater Poland.
+Stanisław Kutrzeba pointed out that Przemysł II, in fact, was crowned King of Greater Poland.
 This theory caused a lively discussion, which to this day doesn't give a clear answer about the monarchical status of Przemysł II.
-It could be expected however that Przemysł II wanted to revive through the coronation the old Kingdom of Poland, which also agrees with the inscription on the post-coronation seal Reddidit ipse pronis victricia signa Polonis, although in reality Przemysł II was politically limited to Greater Poland and Gdańsk Pomerania.
+It could be expected, however, that Przemysł II wanted to revive through the coronation the old Kingdom of Poland, which also agrees with the inscription on the post-coronation seal Reddidit ipse pronis victricia signa Polonis, although in reality Przemysł II was politically limited to Greater Poland and Gdańsk Pomerania.